The Best Bamboo Sheets

 Light, Airy, Breathable

 Bamboo material is woven to be light and airy, and does not trap heat like other types of sheets.
 The breathability of bamboo keeps you cool while you’re sleeping, a major consideration as Summer approaches.
 Bamboo sheets also resist your skin’s oils, stopping pillow-case build up and even helping to reduce breakouts.
+If breathability is really important to you, also check out our best cooling mattress guide for beds that will help you stay cool at night.

 Organic bamboo fabric is naturally hypoallergenic, as is repels moisture and promotes air circulation.
 The breathability of the weave discourages allergy-inducing dust mites and other bacteria from living in the fabric.